freenode/web-7.0/content/kb/general/cloaks.md

 Gateway cloaks
 ==============

-If you are connected via a gateway which sets a gateway cloak (for instance, our webchat, or KiwiIRC, or some bouncer/shell providers) you will receive an automatic gateway cloak—for instance `gateway/web/freenode/ip.1.2.3.4`—these gateway cloaks override unaffiliated cloaks, but do not override project cloaks.
+If you are connected via a gateway which sets a gateway cloak (for instance, some web-based chat interfaces or bouncer/shell providers) you will receive an automatic gateway cloak—for instance `gateway/web/foo/ip.1.2.3.4` — these gateway cloaks override unaffiliated cloaks, but do not override project cloaks.

 There are also gateway cloaks which may denote that the host the user is coming